Diverter Valves for High-Abrasion Slurry Transport

 How thick are the ceramic liners?

-Are these slurry valves compatible with motorized systems?
+Are these slurry diverter valves compatible with motorized systems?

 Yes.
-Slurry valves are adaptable to electric gear motors, hydraulic actuators, and pneumatic actuators, depending on system requirements.
+Slurry diverter valves are adaptable to electric gear motors and pneumatic actuators, depending on system requirements.

 Engineered for High-Consequence Slurry Systems